-The priest or district chairperson should ask everyone to assemble for the award ceremony.
+The priest or metropolis chairperson should ask everyone to assemble for the award ceremony.
 Introduce the judges and present a gift to them at this time, and thank any volunteers.
-The chairperson should announce the speakers and how they ranked.
-Give the certificates and gifts to the priest to present to the participants.
-Announce the ranking in ascending order: honorable mentions first, followed by third place and then the two junior and two senior district finalists who will represent the district at the metropolis festival.
+The chairperson should announce the speakers and how they are ranked.
+Give the certificates and gifts to the hierarch (if present) or priest to present to the participants.
+Announce the rankings in ascending order: honorable mentions first, followed by third place, second place and finally the first place speaker who will be the metropolis finalist and advance to the National Oratorical Festival.